rolph-recto/pldg-expression-problem/presentation.md

 ## Object Algebras vs. Finally Tagless Style

-Bonus Haskell trivia: What is the type of `x`?
+Bonus Haskell trivia: What is the type and value of `x`?

 ```Haskell
 Prelude > let x = add (lit 2) (lit 3)